ariasmarmando/GuessOrDie/README.md

-# GuessOrDie
+# GuessOrDie (beta)

 GuessOrDie is a mini-game that follows a simple "random" number formula to make decisions.
 Each level escalates the level of difficulty considerably by utilizing an array of slightly different math formulas.
-The game is fully constructed utilizing React.js + vite.js, and custom CSS.
-Designing and programmed by Armando Arias
+The game is fully constructed utilizing React.js + vite.js, and custom CSS. designed and programmed by Armando Arias